DevelopingSpace/starchart/CONTRIBUTING.md

 For maintainers: when a PR is ready to merge to main,

 - always Squash and Merge all PRs.
-This is so we do not loose the commit history in the PR it self.
+This is so we do not lose the commit history in the PR itself.
 So if we ever need to debug a feature PR, we have a commit history to reference.
-This also servers to keep history on main clean.
+This also serves to keep the commit history on main clean.

 ![squash_and_merge](img/squash_and_merge.png)